saml-to/devcontainer-features/src/assume-aws-role/NOTES.md

      - _Optional_: List any additional Github User IDs that may need this Codespace and Role

 1. **Commit and Push** the changes to `saml-to.yml` to the **Default Branch** of the Codespaces Repository.
-   - ⚠️: This MUST be done prior to adding the Feature to `devcontainer.json`.

 ### Step 2: Add the Feature to `devcontainer.json`

-⚠️ Please [Configure AWS](#configure-aws) before adding this feature to the `devcontainer.json`

 1. Modify [`.devcontainer.json`](https://code.visualstudio.com/docs/devcontainers/create-dev-container) to add a `feature` which will setup the AWS Role: